ismir/conference-archive/2021_archive/README.md

     ../database/proceedings/2021.json \
     ismir2021.md
 ```
 and then copy `ismir2021.md` to the target repository.
 Edit it to add an entry for the full proceedings PDF, e.g. as you see in https://www.ismir.net/conferences/ismir2021.html and any additional edits you see are needed.
-Then involve ISMIR tech team to merge it to ISMIR website.

 To generate DBLP metadata file to be added to DBLP database, you can run